FREQUENTLY ASKED QUESTIONS

 Q.When is the last day to request an absentee ballot?

-A.By 2:00 PM on the Saturday prior to the election day.
+A.Absentee ballots must be mailed by 5:00 PM on the Friday prior to the election day.
 ABSENTEE BALLOTS requested on the Monday prior to election day must be voted in the Clerk’s office.

 Q.What is the deadline to return absentee ballots?